gauthma/LaTeX/docs/README.md

 **Warning**: the script requires **GNU sed** to edit the `CompileTeX.sh`!
 If you don't have it, then comment that line and edit the `CompileTeX.sh` manually (check `setup.sh` to see where `sed` was used).

-Do work with LaTeX skeletons provided, compile using adequate `CompileTeX.sh` target and enjoy profit!!
+Do work with LaTeX skeletons provided, compile using `CompileTeX.sh`, and enjoy profit!!

 Unabridged copy
 ---